ScaleX-Protocol/smart-contract/docs/DATA_POPULATION.md

 ---

 **⏱️ Total time**: ~3-5 minutes
-**✅ Result**: Two traders with active trading positions in the system
+**Result**: Two traders with active trading positions in the system